lambduli/lambduli/README.md

 ### Detour :four_leaf_clover: :tulip:

-Detour is a small proof-checker for _First Order Classical Logic_ *Natural Deduction* proofs in *Fitch-style notation*.
+Detour is a small proof-checker for _First Order Logic_ *Natural Deduction* proofs in *Fitch-style notation*.

 It is a first step into the area of proof-checkers and (interactive) proof assistants.
 I picked the Fitch-style notation because I find it nice to look at and it seems to fit the constraints of the text-file better.